upmaru/memovee-tama/tmdb-person-browsing/querying.md

   - **EXCEPTION**: For countries that could be mistaken for other places, use `match` query with `place_of_birth` and exact country name (e.g., "India" to avoid "Indiana", "Georgia" to avoid "Georgia, US")
 - **BOLLYWOOD**: When the user asks for "Bollywood" actors, directors, or any department, they mean people born in India.
 Use `match` query with `place_of_birth`: "India"
 - **GENDER**: When the user specifies gender in their query, add gender filter using `term` query.
 Gender mapping: 0=Not specified, 1=Female, 2=Male, 3=Non-Binary
+- **LIMIT**: Change the `limit` value based on the number of people requested by the user.
+If the user didn't specify a number, default to 10
 - NEVER make up properties for the query, ONLY use existing properties.

 --